How To Treat Depression In Teens

 Like adults, teenagers experiencing depression may believe they are inadequate, worthless, lonely, or empty.
 They may have excessive amounts of guilt or shame.
 If you're a parent of a teen, look at what your child tells you about their emotions.
 It could indicate an underlying mental health condition like depression if they often express self-doubt or low self-esteem.

 Severe symptoms of depression in teens can lead to substance use, thoughts of self-harm, or suicide.
-It's important to seek professional help if you or someone you know is experiencing these symptoms.
+According to the Substance Abuse and Mental Health Services Administration, in 2022, the rate of illegal drug use in teens aged 12-17 was 26.1% in those who experienced depression and 11.5% in those who did not.
+Research also shows that depression can significantly increase the risk of suicide in teenagers.
+It's important to seek professional help if you or someone you know is experiencing suicidal thoughts or similar symptoms.

 Behavioral and physical changes